LDSL-tool

 Sampling of pulses and jitter

-In order to characterize quality of "noisy" self pulsations demonstrated by lasers we sample the pulsating output field with its mean frequency.
-Different projections of the sampled output give useful characteristics of laser.
+To characterize the quality of "noisy" self-pulsations demonstrated by lasers, we sample the pulsating output field with its mean frequency.
+Different projections of the sampled output give useful characteristics of the laser.

 Sampling of the pulsating signal.
-Left: signal is cut into the pieces with mean period of pulsations, different pulses are located one after another.
+Left: the signal is cut into pieces with a mean period of pulsations, and different pulses are located one behind another.
 Blue points show positions where these pulses are crossing some mean power plane.
 Middle: eye diagram, or projection of the first diagram onto the front plane.
-Right: pulse drift diagram, or projection of the blue points of first diagram onto the bottom plane.
-Middle and right diagrams show also algorithms to estimate ''absolute'' and ''normal'' jitter, respectively.
+Right: pulse drift diagram, or projection of the blue points of the first diagram onto the bottom plane.
+The middle and right diagrams also show algorithms to estimate the ''absolute'' and ''normal'' jitter, respectively.

 More details can be found in WIAS Technical Report 2 and WIAS Preprint 809 .

-LDSL-tool can also be used to analyse the synchronisation of SP to external optical or electrical signals.
-In this case we sample our output signal with the period of external modulated signal.
-In the case of synchronisation, an open eye is seen in the eye diagram and pulse is drifting along horizontal line in pulse drift diagram.
-Otherwise, eye is closed and pulse drifts out from the fixed position.
+LDSL tool can also be used to analyze the synchronization of SP to external optical or electrical signals.
+In this case, we sample our output signal with the period of the external modulated signal.
+In the case of synchronization, an open eye is seen in the eye diagram, and the pulse drifts along a horizontal line in the pulse drift diagram.
+Otherwise, the eye is closed, and the pulse drifts out from the fixed position.

-Locking of self pulsations to electrical modulation at 33 GHz repetition frequency.
-Left: eye diagrams showing unlocked, almost locked and locked self pulsations.
-Right: diagram showing drift of relative phases of already indicated solutions.
+Locking of Self-pulsations to electrical modulation at a 33 GHz repetition frequency.
+Left: eye diagrams showing unlocked, almost locked, and locked self-pulsations.
+Right: the drift of the relative phases of already indicated solutions.

 Filtering of output at certain wavelength

-When we model optical injection or when the laser operates simultaneously at few distant modes, the high frequency beating can be seen at the temporal trace of output signal.
-In order to distinguish the contribution of one or another wavelength in the total signal one can apply filters, which in frequency or wavelength domains are described by Lorentzian function, and in time domain can be given as a solution of an ordinary differential equation.
+When we model optical injection or two or more well-separated optical modes define the laser dynamics, the high-frequency beating is seen in the temporal trace of the output signal.
+To distinguish the contribution of one or another wavelength in the total signal, one can apply filters, which in frequency or wavelength domains are described by a Lorentzian function and in the time domain can be given as a solution of an ordinary differential equation.

-Filtering of the optical field outgoing from self-pulsating laser with applied modulated optical input.
-Left above: sketch of such injected laser.
+Filtering of the optical field emitted by a self-pulsating laser with applied modulated optical input.
+Left above: a sketch of such injected laser.
 Left below: optical spectra of nonfiltered output (red), filtered output with filter peak at 0 nm (violet) and filtered output at 4 nm (green) relative wavelength.
-Right above: output field power (red) and power of optical injection (green) at left facet of laser.
-Right below: power of filtered output field when the filter was centered at 0 nm (violet) and 4 nm (green) relative wavelength.
+Right above: emission power (red) and power of optical injection (green) at the left facet of the laser.
+Right below: the power of the filtered emission when the filter was centered at 0 nm (violet) and 4 nm (green) relative wavelength.

 Excitability of lasers

-Excitability of DFB lasers with integrated passive delay section realized by injection of short optical pulses.
-In this case theoretical study of model equations have allowed to predict and realize excitability in experiments.
+The excitability of DFB lasers with integrated passive delay section is realized by injecting short optical pulses.
+In this case, the theoretical study of model equations has allowed us to predict and realize excitability in experiments.

 Theoretical (left) and experimental (right) demonstration of excitability of lasers due to injection of short optical impulse.
 Upper lines show large response of laser when impulse strength exceed some certain threshold.
 Lower lines show subthreshold response of laser.
 Inserts indicate nonlinear response of laser.